West-Tennessee-Consulting/bulk-remind-docs/everydurationstatusandstatusremind.md

 We will provide screenshots and video clips along the way to help guide you to make your first test invoice.

-# Add the Integration "Every duration when status something and status is something notify person with subject via a bulk notification" to board.
+# Add the Integration "Every duration when status something and status is something notify person with subject via a bulk notification" to board

 To add the integration first select "Integrate" near the top right of the board.